Orange isn’t the top color consideration for most people’s interior design color schemes, but when used selectively, it can be a very effective color.

 A dining area with an elegant dining table and chairs set.
 The hardwood flooring and the orange walls provide warmness in the area.

-3. Orange Master Bedrooms
+3. Orange Primary Bedrooms

-Orange is a bright and cheerful color to use in a master bedroom design.
+Orange is a bright and cheerful color to use in a primary bedroom design.
 The ability to incorporate so many different hues or orange, as well as other colors, make orange a delight to work with.
 Orange also works for many design styles because of its versatility.
 Brighter bold oranges attract attention while softer shades will be comforting and even soothing.
 However you decide to use orange, you will be pleased with the options available to tie the room together.

-Master bedroom with an orange wall and a wooden ceiling with exposed beams.
+Primary bedroom with an orange wall and a wooden ceiling with exposed beams.
 The room has its own sink.
 It also has carpet flooring.

 Boy’s bedroom with an orange accent.
 The room features a black leather set of seats set on the hardwood flooring.

-4. Orange Master Bathrooms
+4. Orange Primary Bathrooms

-Orange may not be your first choice for a master bathroom color, but there are several shades of oranges that you can play around with, from those with pinker undertones to bright, eye-popping orange.
+Orange may not be your first choice for a primary bathroom color, but there are several shades of oranges that you can play around with, from those with pinker undertones to bright, eye-popping orange.
 When orange is used in the bathroom with light grays and white, it can add a touch of fun color while also making your bathroom feel warm.
 Orange is one of the most favorite colors to use in a Southwestern bathroom, where colors mimic those used in Mexican or old Western architecture and their landscapes.

 A toilet area surrounded by orange walls.
 The sink looks absolutely charming.